shreybirmiwal/EthDenver/README.md

 ![Autonomously Verified Service (Othentic + EigenLayer)-3](https://github.com/user-attachments/assets/14603b79-e95f-4c67-b6c5-bc9609e9d557)

 ### Step 1: Supplying 'UNAGI' (being a supplier of video stream footage)

+- Upload details of your camera to our network
+- Mints an IP Story Protocol NFT of the camera and saves your stream to the database
+- Calls the Othentic AVS for executioners/validators to run a 'deep-fake' detection and store results on-chain (thus verifying the camera)

 <img width="683" alt="Screenshot 2025-02-27 at 8 25 16 AM" src="https://github.com/user-attachments/assets/f32a3448-edb7-4f0e-ace2-67ed42622f92" />
-1. Upload details of your camera to our network
-3. Mints an IP Story Protocol NFT of the camera and saves your stream to the database
-4. Calls the Othentic AVS for executioners/validators to run a 'deep-fake' detection and store results on-chain (thus verifying the camera)

 ### Step 2: Querying the network

+### Step 3: Agentic actions